vsrinivas/fuchsia/docs/magenta/kernel_objects.md

 + Message pipe
 + Interrupt request
 + Futex
++ VMObject

 ## Kernel objects planned

 + Data pipe
-+ Memory mapping (VM object)
 + Job
++ IOPort

 ## Kernel Object and LK
-Most kernel objects wrap one or more LK-level constructs.
-For example the Thread object wraps one thread_t, or the Event object wraps one event_t.
+Some kernel objects wrap one or more LK-level constructs.
+For example the Thread object wraps one `thread_t`.
+However the Message Pipe does not wrap any LK-level objects.
-The Message Pipe however wraps two port_t objects and there is not a fixed mapping from LK to the Process object.

 ## Kernel object lifetime
 Kernel objects are ref-counted.
 Most kernel objects are born during a syscall